cryptomegabyte/ali-kayani-opensource/software/tsm/README.md

 ## Introduction

-Python, FastAPI, POSTgres, docker, github actions, openapi, this project has it all!
+Python, FastAPI, Postgres, docker, github actions, openapi, this project has it all!
 The idea was to create a production ready `api` using TDD which can easily be cloned and changed to suit your needs.

-I was fascinated by FastApi, and speared on with my love for Python and docker, i dived right on in to build this beauty.
+I was fascinated by FastApi, and speared on with my love for Python and docker, I dived right on in to build this beauty.
 Alright, enough of the small talk, let's take this `baby` for a spin.

 # Pre-requisites

-I am assuming you (the reader) have the following installed:
+I am assuming you, the reader have the following installed:

 - [Python](https://www.python.org/) 3.9 or higher.
 (This app was developed using python 3.9)
 - [Docker](https://docs.docker.com/engine/install/)